 It’s hard to believe that around the age of seven, your pet is entering their geriatric years.
 They will experience a gradual reduction of their physical capabilities as they transition into their golden years.
-To help provide your pet with continued good health and longevity, Dr. Welsh and medical team at Shaker Heights Animal Hospital can help you manage this process.
+To help provide your pet with continued good health and longevity, our doctors and medical team at Shaker Heights Animal Hospital can help you manage this process.
 A key part is a tailored geriatric wellness program based on your pet’s age, breed and lifestyle to help prevent and detect common illnesses that can affect your senior pet.

 You play a vital role in this process.
 While some changes in physical appearance or behavior may be immediately apparent, other changes will happen gradually.
 It is important to monitor these changes and schedule an appointment for a veterinarian to examine your pet when any changes begin to affect your pet’s quality of life.

 With the advancements made in veterinary medicine over the years, your pet can be protected against most major infectious diseases.
 Today there are many immunizations and preventives that did not exist even a decade ago.
 With a vaccine plan for your pet in place based on risk assessment, our doctors can help provide the protection they need against these infectious diseases.